TWO-MINUTE THRILL: Seahawks drive 94 yards for another late win and a 5-0 record

 Pushed around for most of the night by a 1-3 Minnesota team, the Seahawks took advantage of a sure-to-be questioned Vikings’ decision to go for it on fourth down to pull out one of the most miraculous comebacks of the many that Russell Wilson has orchestrated in his Seattle career.

-And for degree of difficulty, this one might have taken the cake for the 34 times Wilson has led a comeback win in the fourth quarter or overtime.
+And for degree of difficulty, this one might have taken the cake for the 34 times Wilson has led a comeback victory in the fourth quarter or overtime.
 This time, he drove Seattle 94 yards before hitting DK Metcalf with a 6-yard touchdown pass on fourth down for the winning score.

-“This game was really crazy,’’ said head coach Pete Carroll said.
+“This game was really crazy,’’ said Seattle coach Pete Carroll.
 “It was something.’’

 Then he asked someone for the final score.